 But we hae meat and we can eat,

 And sae the Lord be thankit.

-We were drawn to Kirkcudbright in particular because of its reputation as an ‘Artists Town’, one of several themed towns in Dumfries & Galloway (along with Wigtown Book Town and Castle Douglas Food Town).
-It is home to interesting historical buildings (including the Tolbooth and 16th century remains of MacLellan’s Castle right in the centre of town) and the local landscape has long attracted artists – in the early 20th century many distinguished artists lived in the town: E.A.
+It is home to historical buildings, such as the Tolbooth and the 16th century remains of MacLellan’s Castle.
+The surrounding landscape has long attracted artists – in the early 20th century many distinguished practitioners lived in the town: E.A.
 Hornel (whose former home is now a National Trust property); Jessie M. King and her husband, E.A.
 Taylor; and Charles Oppenheimer.
-It was also the summer haunt of visiting artists, such as S.J.
+It was also the summer haunt of visiting creatives, such as S.J.
 Peploe, the Scottish Colourist, and Robert Burns, Head of Painting at Edinburgh College of Art.

-Launched in late 2010, the artists based there have consistently held popular events both within the building and the town itself.
+Launched in late 2010, the artists based there have frequently held popular events both within the building and the town.

 With over 40 years worth of expertise, we are the UK’s largest provider of affordable studio space for artists and creative industries.

 Tenants of the Wasps community receive the following benefits: